You've got to plan for the holidays now!

 1. Start by checking the court order on scheduling.
 Is it your year for Thanksgiving?
 How is the time allocated when the kids are out of school?
 You probably don't have to stick with the official schedule if you and your ex both agree on something else, but it's a good starting point.

 2. Go ahead and send any notices that are required.
 Some orders provide that one parent must notify the other parent by a certain date if they are going to have the children or if they are going out of town or perhaps for some other reason.
 It doesn't hurt to send a notice early and that could give early warning which might help avoid conflicts later.

-4. Be prepared for compromises and last-minute complications.
+4. Don't assume all problems are your ex's fault.
 It's not always the fault of your ex.
 Sometimes, kids forget to tell their parents about plans, projects or messages until the last minute.
-Don't get angry if something comes up.
+Don't get angry if something unexpected comes up.
 Be willing to talk things through and find a solution that works for the kids, and hopefully, both parents.
 Consider meeting with a counselor, if there's time.

 5. Be flexible.
-Remember that kids are young for just a limited time.
+Remember that kids are young for just a short time.
 Both parents should work together to share that time and make things right for the kids.
 There are always alternatives that can be found.
-If you find out about conflicting plans or other problems, don't blow up.
-If you find out early enough, you can work with a counselor, attorney or mediator.
+If you discover conflicting plans or other problems, don't blow up.
+If you find out early enough, and if you can't resolve it directly with ex, you can work with a counselor, attorney or mediator.
 If it's a last-minute issue, and you can't figure out a solution, call an experienced attorney who can brainstorm with you and maybe tell you what others have done in similar situations, Be open to compromise.

 The keys to having pleasant holidays include planning ahead, working through conflicts and being flexible.
 Start early in dealing with how you will be sharing time with the children.